xhyrom/discord-datamining/data/articles/normal/articles/14155060633623/content.md

 <h1 id="h_01H44C4DJGC3MWFAAVZV0J2V5D">How to Connect to a Parent or Guardian</h1>
 <p>To connect with a trusted adult family member, head to <strong>User Settings</strong> located in the bottom left of the desktop/browser app and then tap on <strong>Family Center</strong>.
 While here, tap on<strong> My Family </strong>and then press on <strong>Connect with Parent</strong>. </p>
 <h3>
     <span style="color: #434343;" data-darkreader-inline-color="">Your parent/guardian will need to download the Discord mobile app and create an account to connect to you in Family Center.
-If you would like to see how Family Center works for parents/guardians or need any guidance, you can check out this article </span><a href="https://support.discord.com/hc/en-us/articles/14155043715735" target="_blank" rel="noopener">here</a><span style="color: #434343;" data-darkreader-inline-color="">.  </span>
+If you would like to see how Family Center works for parents/guardians or need any guidance, you can check out this article </span><a href="https://support.discord.com/hc/en-us/articles/14155043715735" target="_blank" rel="noopener noreferrer">here</a><span style="color: #434343;" data-darkreader-inline-color="">.  </span>
 </h3>
 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/15673372338967" alt="image2.png"></p>
 <p>While here you’ll have a QR code that your parent or guardian can scan from their smartphone.
 After the QR code is scanned, you will receive a connection request from your parent/guardian.
 If you accept that connection request, you and your parent/guardian will be connected in Family Center and you will see your connected parent or guardian in the Connected Parents section under <strong>My Family.</strong></p>